PROGmasters-Bootcamp-2023-June-Backend/Banksimulation_Lite/README.md

 You are required to write a Java program that implements the above Bank Account Management System.
 It is not necessary to use main, it is enough if you try the application in tests.
 Pay attention, you can't withdraw more money from a bank account than is on it, you can't have a negative value on the account.

-Try to cover as many cases as possible with tests.